What is Jamf Pro?

 If you would like to learn more about Jamf Pro, please visit jamf.com

-What benefits does a client recieve from Jamf Pro?
+What benefits does a client receive from Jamf Pro?

 - Reliability: Your device will quickly receive software updates and patches with little to no interaction on your part.